stelzinga/MF/Management_Framework.md

 There are two types of Suppliers: *Internal Suppliers* and *External Suppliers*:
 - Internal Suppliers: Suppliers within the Venture i.e., a department deemed a Supplier to other Activities within the Venture.
-- External Suppliers: the 'classic' Suppliers outside the Venture.
+- External Suppliers: the 'classic' Suppliers outside the Venture including consultants.

 Other names for Suppliers are *Service Provider*, *Solution Provider*, or *Support Function*.
 The word Supplier is sometimes interchanged with *Business Partner* or *Partner*.
 Although Suppliers and Partners both offer Services to a Venture there is a difference which lies in the *relationship* with the Venture.
 Suppliers provide Services based on a bidding process and for a specific purpose e.g., buying stationary, cleaning services, after which the relationship often ceases to exist until it is required again.
 Partners, on the other hand, work with Management to optimise Operations such as to achieve the best Services.
 The relationship with Partners is long-lasting and based on *trust* in addition to the commercial terms.
 The word Supplier is used throughout this Profile to reflect either.